How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Does my occupation really affect my car insurance rates?

 Yes, occupation is one of many factors insurers use when calculating premiums.
 Your job influences your perceived risk based on factors like annual mileage, driving hours, stress levels, and historical claims data for your occupational group.
 While it's not the most heavily weighted factor — your driving record, location, and vehicle type carry more weight — it can produce meaningful differences in your premium, especially when occupation-based discounts are available.
-Note that states like New York and California restrict or prohibit the use of occupation as a rating factor.
+Note that California, Hawaii, Michigan, and Massachusetts either ban or heavily restrict the use of occupation as a standard individual policy rating factor, with New York and Washington also effectively constraining its use.

 Which jobs get the cheapest car insurance rates?

-Homemakers, retirees, mechanics, account executives, teachers, and licensed healthcare professionals like doctors and pharmacists typically see the most favorable base rates.
-Teachers, engineers, CPAs, and nurses also have the best access to occupation-based discounts from carriers like Farmers, Mid-Century, and Country Financial — with discounts ranging from 10% to 18% for qualifying professionals.
+Homemakers, retirees, teachers, engineers, CPAs, and licensed healthcare professionals like doctors and nurses typically see the most favorable base rates.
+Teachers have the best access to occupation-specific discounts from carriers like Horace Mann (educators-only insurer), Meemic (up to 50% for retired teachers), Country Financial (up to 10–15%), and the NEA/Travelers program (averaging ~$611 in savings for members who switch).
 For a detailed breakdown of how nurses specifically can save, check our dedicated guide.

 What professions are considered high-risk by insurers?

 Delivery drivers, rideshare drivers, sales representatives, real estate agents, and food service workers such as bartenders and chefs are among the most consistently flagged high-risk occupations.
 The common thread is either high annual mileage for work, irregular or late-night hours behind the wheel, or the need for commercial coverage that personal policies don't provide.
-Delivery drivers, in particular, may find their personal policy void during work-related accidents if they haven't disclosed their gig work.
+Delivery drivers, in particular, may find their personal policy voided during work-related accidents if they haven't disclosed their gig work — especially during Period 1 when the app is on but no order has been accepted.

 How do I claim an occupation discount on my car insurance?